Curing a Developmental Disorder: The mTOR Pathway and TSC

 The mammalian target of rapamycin (mTOR) is a protein kinase that forms two complexes, mTORC1 and mTORC2.
 MTORC1 integrates extracellular signals to regulate cell growth, protein translation, and autophagy.
 Dysregulation of mTORC1 is central to a group of neurological disorders, termed mTOR-opathies, which present with epilepsy, autism spectrum disorders (ASDs), and intellectual disability.
 These disorders share neuroanatomical anomalies, including cortical mislamination, neuronal dysmorphia, and cytomegally, all hallmarks of aberrant mTORC1 activity.

-My research on TSC, a disorder caused by inactivating mutations in TSC1/TSC2, has focused on understanding how unrestrained mTOR leads to brain abnormalities.
-Using mouse models generated by in utero or neonatal electroporation of CRE plasmids into neural stem cells (NSCs) with conditional TSC alleles, I demonstrated that loss of both alleles of TSC1 or TSC2 is necessary for pathogenesis.
-This work has provided insights into TSC’s cellular pathology, revealing that affected neurons exhibit cytomegaly, hypertrophic dendrites, and disrupted migration.
-Furthermore, we identified that TSC gene loss in NSCs impairs differentiation, leading to intermediate astrocyte-like cells that aberrantly continue neurogenesis, particularly in the striatum.
+Tuberous Sclerosis Complex (TSC) is the prototype mTOR-opathy.
+TSC is a disorder caused by inactivating mutations in TSC1/TSC2.
+We have nearly 20 years of experience focused on understanding how unrestrained mTOR signaling leads to brain abnormalities in TSC.
+We use mouse models generated by in utero or neonatal electroporation of CRE plasmids into neural stem cells (NSCs) with conditional TSC alleles to test how loss of alleles of TSC1 or TSC2 results in pathogenesis.
+This work has provided insights into TSC’s cellular pathology, revealing that affected neurons exhibit cytomegaly, hypertrophic dendrites, and disrupted migration

 1. The timing of somatic loss of heterozygosity of TSC1 or TSC2 within different pools of neural stem cells (NSCs) causes different anatomical defects and neurological manifestations.Tsc1/2 functions are highly evolutionarily conserved in a wide range of NSCs.